-Set in over 15 acres, the Centre will provide riding for all abilities and stabling for up to 20 horses; it is located just a short walk from the College.
-Co-curricular activities are an important part of life at Lancing where the weekly school timetable ensures time for pupils to take advantage of a wide range of opportunities and at the same time achieve academic success.
+The Centre offers riding for all abilities and stabling for up to twenty horses; it is located just a short walk from the College.
+Riding is offered as part of co-curricular activity, an important part of life at Lancing where the weekly school timetable ensures time for pupils to take advantage of a wide range of opportunities and at the same time achieve academic success.

-Pupils will be able to choose whether to have their own horse stabled at the Centre or use the Centre’s horses to have riding and stable management lessons.
+Pupils will be able to use the Centre’s horses to have riding and stable management lessons or choose to have their own horse stabled at the Centre.

 - Expert riding tuition from dedicated, specialist staff